-The Trust's investment footprint is concentrated as all their assets are held in the Holding Trust.
-The FY23 risk assessment conducted by the Trustee revealed that this investment sector is considered to have higher inherent risk, as it is a part of the property and construction industries.
+The Trust's investment footprint is concentrated as all their assets are held in Sub Trusts.
+The FY23 risk assessment conducted by the Trustee revealed that this investment sector is considered to have a high inherent risk, as it is a part of the property and construction industries.
 The below information summarises the risks in this industry.
 The approach to due diligence and assessment is informed by this risk profile.

-Investment Sector Inherent Risk Profile Commercial Property - Development Assets The property and construction industries have a higher risk of modern slavery due to the high demand for low-skilled labour, limited visibility of long and complex supply chains and low-tier suppliers that operate in high-risk geographies 4 .
-Commercial Property - Operational Assets Operational assets engage a number of onshore high-risk suppliers including commercial cleaning, security, and general maintenance contractors.
-These industries are considered high risk due to them being characterised as base-skilled, sub-contracted labour.
+Investment Sector Inherent Risk Profile Office Buildings The property and construction industries have a higher risk of modern slavery due to the high demand for low-skilled labour, limited visibility of long and complex supply chains and low-tier suppliers that operate in high-risk geographies 4 .